Two modern cable cars in the Schladming 4-mountain ski area

 Station cladding

-The modern station cladding of the 10-passenger Senderbahn gondola lift is taking shape.
+The modern station cladding of the 10-seater Senderbahn gondola lift is taking shape.
 The modern design not only provides a visual highlight, but also underlines the high level of comfort and innovation of this state-of-the-art installation.
 From the winter season, it will take up to 2,800 people per hour up to the Sender plateau in just 5 minutes in comfort and protected from the weather - making Hauser Kaibling even more family-friendly and attractive.

 © Hauser Kaibling